 I have noted a trend on social media over the last few years that beachcombing is becoming more about the “stuff” than about the “journey.”
 People hoard beach stuff.
-They argue over stuff, become obsessed by it, and spend hours devising new ways to effectively show it off or sell it.
+They argue over it, become obsessed by it, and spend hours devising new ways to show it off or sell it.

 Deacon Ritterbush, Ph.D.

 All content copyright 2015 and beyond - All Rights Reserved

 Web Design by Deacon Ritterbush - Executed and Maintained by Julia Fairchild - Global Web Connexions - (808) 557-0363